Iman (model): Personal life

-Iman is a Muslim.
-She has credited how her faith has helped her through the dark times.
-She is fluent in six languages: Somali, Arabic, Italian, French, Swahili and English.
+Iman Mohamed is a Muslim.
+She has credited her faith with helping her through dark times.
+She is fluent in five languages: Somali, Arabic, Italian, French, and English.
 She also obtained American citizenship when she was in her twenties.

-Iman was first married at age 18 to Hassan, a young Somali entrepreneur and Hilton hotel executive.
-The marriage ended a few years later when she moved to the United States to pursue a modeling career.
-In 1977, Iman dated the American actor Warren Beatty.
+Iman Mohamed was first married at age 18 to Hassan, a young Somali entrepreneur and Hilton hotel executive.
+The marriage ended a few years later when she moved to the US to pursue a modeling career.
+In 1977, Iman Mohamed dated the American actor Warren Beatty.
 Later that year, she became engaged to the American basketball player Spencer Haywood, and they married soon after.
-Their daughter, Zulekha Haywood, was born in 1978; in February 1987, the couple divorced.
+Their daughter, Zulekha Haywood (from whom she has a granddaughter), was born in 1978.
+In February 1987, the couple divorced.

-In 1990, Iman met the English musician David Bowie on a surprise blind date set up by a friend in Los Angeles.
+In 1990, Iman Mohamed met the English musician David Bowie on a surprise blind date set up by a friend in Los Angeles.
 The friend was hairdresser Teddy Antolin, who invited Iman to a party.
-When she arrived at the restaurant, there were only four attendees: Antolin, Antolin's boyfriend, Iman, and Bowie.
+When she arrived at the restaurant, there were only four attendees: Antolin, Antolin's boyfriend, Iman Mohamed, and Bowie.
 At the end of the evening, Bowie offered to drive her home, and she said: "No, I'm going to drive my car."
 He invited her to tea the next day and Iman learned he did not drink tea.
 They went to a nearby coffee shop.
 Bowie named his 1991 instrumental piece "Abdulmajid" after her, which was later converted into a symphony by Philip Glass.

-On 24 April 1992, Iman married Bowie in a private ceremony in Lausanne, Switzerland.
+On 24 April 1992, Iman Mohamed married Bowie in a private ceremony in Lausanne, Switzerland.
 The wedding was solemnized in Florence, Italy on 6 June.
 Their daughter, Alexandria Zahra Jones, was born 15 August 2000 at Mount Sinai Hospital in New York City.
-Iman is also stepmother to Bowie's son from a previous marriage, Duncan Jones.
+Iman Mohamed is also stepmother to Bowie's son from a previous marriage, Duncan Jones.
 Both children bear Bowie's legal surname.
-Iman and her family resided primarily in Manhattan and London.
+Iman Mohamed and her family resided primarily in Manhattan and London.
 When Bowie died on 10 January 2016, she wrote in tribute to him that "the struggle is real, but so is God".